 The immobilization was performed with long plaster in knee flexion at 90 degrees for 4-6 wk.
 At 3 wk, the cast was changed in the operating room under anesthesia to check the correctness achieved, the skin and the scar.
 The physiotherapy post-surgery was immediately provided to stabilize the correction achieved, including in cases of surgery for recurrence.
-When the child walked properly the treatment was considered complete.
-Then the child was discharged and was controlled each month, e 3-6 moand throughout the growth to detect any functional impairment.
-If there was any deterioration it was again referred to physiotherapy.
+When the child walked properly, the treatment was considered complete.
+Then the child was discharged and was controlled each month, then eventually every 3-6 mo, and throughout the growth to detect any functional impairment.
+If there was any deterioration, it was again referred to physiotherapy.
 We recommended using the splints up to 4-5 years old, according to severity and evolution.

-We could not complete data patients ( feet) because they did not follow the treatment properly for various reasons: three feet in the RD group (two of which developed allergy to the taping and had to stop the treatment, and one of a child who was changed to another hospital) and one foot in the SVP group also due to a change of residence.
+We could not complete the data for three patients (four feet) because they did not follow the treatment properly for various reasons: three feet in the RD group (two of which developed an allergy to the taping and had to stop the treatment, and one of a child who was changed to another hospital) and one foot in the SVP group also due to a change of residence.
 Therefore, we did not get considered for the results.

 Assessment of outcome

-The primary outcome measure was the rate of the severity of deformity by Dimeglio-Bensahel scale[20].
+The primary outcome measure was the rate of the severity of deformity by the Dimeglio-Bensahel scale[20].
 To get this scoring, the degrees of reducibility of the internal rotation of the calcaneo-forefoot block, the adduction of forefoot relative to hindfoot, the equinus and the varus of the hindfoot were measured using a small goniometer and the charts.
 These four components can add a maximum of 16 points.
-It was also taken into account the foot presented medial and posterior crease, cavus and the poor muscle condition (hypertonic, contracture, amyotrophic).
-Each of these conditions adds one more point.second outcome measure was the need of complementary surgery to achieve a plantigrade foot.
+It was also taken into account whether the foot presented medial and posterior creases, cavus, and the poor muscle condition (hypertonic, contracture, amyotrophic).
+Each of these conditions adds one more point.
+A second outcome measure was the need of complementary surgery to achieve a plantigrade foot.
 Other data recorded were the affected laterality, gender, and date of birth.
 To achieve a plantigrade foot, patient outcome were defined as: (1) very good, when obtained only by physiotherapy; (2) good, complemented by percutaneous heel-cord tenotomy; (3) fair, complemented by limited release; and (4) poor, complemented by complete release.

 Statistical analysis

 A biomedical statistician performed a statistical review of the study.
 The sample characteristics were summarized as relative frequencies of their component categories for nominal variables and as median (range) for numerical variables due to its non-normal distribution.
 Comparisons between treatments were performed with the χ2 tests for nominal variables and the U test for numerical ones.
-The odds-ratio (OR) analysis was used to relapse rate of the approaches.
+The odds-ratio (OR) analysis was used to determine the relapse rate of the approaches.
 We observed a 25% success rate (good and very good results) with the RD method; so in order to detect a clinically relevant difference of at least 40% more success with the SVP method, a sample of 31 feet in each treatment group would be required to achieve a study power of 90% in bilateral hypothesis testing with a level of statistical significance P ≤ 0.05.
 All calculations were carried out using the statistical software package IBM SPSS 24.0® for Windows NT®.

 RESULTS